KeystoneHQ/keystone-developer/docs/integration/sign/bch.md

 Keystone can then scan and parse the transaction data.

 You can change the value of `KeystoneSDK.maxFragmentLen` to modify the capacity of a single QR code, the default length is `400`.

+> [!NOTE|labelVisibility:hidden|iconVisibility:hidden]
-> **Note**: The longer the fragment length, the more difficult it is for Keystone to scan.
+> The longer the fragment length, the more difficult it is for Keystone to scan.

 The QR code generated for the BCH sign request above.